bpcvdhelm/slimme-meter2elasticsearch/README.md

 In any case the measurements are accurate enough for me.

 ## Upload to Elasticsearch
+First create the template in Elasticsearch, use the elastic.template instruction in your Kibana console.
-I'm using the brute script sm-collect.sh on the machine with elasticsearch.
+For uploading I'm using the brute script sm-collect.sh on the machine with elasticsearch.
 It just copies all zipped files in the directory /home/pi/sm/json and bulks these into elasticsearch.
 I will need to work on a more refined model.